w4k2/increasing-depth-life-long/README.md

-# Increasing Depth of Neural Networks for Life-longLearning
+# Increasing Depth of Neural Networks for Life-long Learning

 Code and experiemet results for paper Increasing Depth of Neural Networks for Life-longLearning.